How Are We Keeping Our Kids Safe?

 At Church of the Resurrection, we prioritize the safety and protection of our children and teenagers while involved in our ministries.
 We ensure this by training leaders in a culture of awareness and safety, where love and care for children is fundamental.
 We also implement policies and procedures in keeping with the canons of our diocese and the laws of the State of Texas.
 In addition to the policy manual from our Diocese, our primary resource for prevention training is MinistrySafe.
 It is our desire for you to be fully aware of these policies and procedures as well as to have a clear means of reporting.
 Here are a few summary points:

-All volunteers and staff are screened, and are required to complete a Sexual Abuse Awareness training.
+All volunteers and staff who work with children are screened, and are required to complete a Sexual Abuse Awareness training as well as a background check.
 Both are required every two years.
-The priest for Family Ministries is required to complete MinistrySafe Institute, a 15-hour training in screening,
+The priest for Family Ministries and the RCM Coordinator are required to complete MinistrySafe Institute, a 15-hour training in screening,

 A "Supervisory Plan" is created for every event or ministry involving children or teenagers that outlines the policies and procedures specific to that event.
 Those will always be made available at the event.
 Supervisory plans made for recurring events can be found here: